quasi-coherent/limavm.nix/README.md

 Some `lima.yaml` examples can be found in the [templates][lima-yaml] provided by Lima.

-## Building from a `nixosSystem`
+### Building from a `nixosSystem`

-It's also possible to create a Lima VM guest by building the disk image from a custom `nixosSystem`.
+It's also possible to create a Lima VM guest by building the disk image from a custom `nixosSystem` defined inline:

-> For a MacOS host, this disk image is built on `aarch64-linux`/`x86_64-linux` and cannot be produced
-> natively.
-Users of `nix-darwin` can enable the `nix.linux-builder` [option][nix-linux-builder] to
-> be able to build nixOS VM images.
-DeterminateNix users can use the native Linux [builder][detsys-builder],
-> which is probably the best available option.

-A NixOS guest can be defined inline:

 ```nix
 # darwin host running a NixOS guest